 Belford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Belford is a somewhat ethnically-diverse town.
 The people who call Belford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belford include German, Italian, Polish, and English.
+The greatest number of Belford residents report their race to be White, followed by Asian.
+Important ancestries of people in Belford include Italian, German, English, and Polish.

 The most common language spoken in Belford is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Hindi.